tjliebel/website/data/blog/deploying-bosh-to-gcp.md

 What availability zone do you want the BOSH VM to reside in?
 > us-east4-a
 ```
-We need to give the evironment VM at least one tag. ie `bosh`.
+We need to give the environment VM at least one tag. ie `bosh`.
 ```
 What tags would you like to be set on the BOSH VM? (leave value empty to end) 1st value > bosh